What Is Medicare Supplemental Insurance?

 Medicare Part C is a privatized plan that is also known as Medicare Advantage.
 You can choose to take this plan offered by private health insurers instead of regular Medicare.
-Although there are some benefits to this plan in that is required to cover you as good or better than Medicare, you will typically find that there are far fewer doctors and hospitals that accept this type of policy and that there isn’t a reliable way to supplement the financial exposures in this coverage.
-You will still have to make your Medicare part B premiums to own this type of policy and may pay anywhere from $0 additional to over $100/month for this type of plan.
+Although there are some benefits to this plan in that is required to cover you as good or better than Medicare, you will typically find that there are far fewer doctors and hospitals that accept this type of policy and that there isn’t a reliable way to supplement your financial exposures in this coverage.
+You will still have to make your Medicare Part B premiums to own this type of policy and may pay anywhere from $0 additional to over $100/month for this type of plan.
 If you have this type of plan you will not be able to buy a Medigap (Medicare Supplemental Insurance) plan as Medicare supplements are not intended to cover gaps in Medicare Advantage.

-One of the great things about shopping for Medicare Supplemental Insurance is that these plans are mandated to have standardized coverage between companies.
+One of the great things about shopping for Medicare supplemental insurance is that these plans are mandated to have standardized coverage between companies.
 Some companies can also offer additional benefits outside of the standard benefits included in these plans, but keep in mind that such services are not a part of the policy, may be discontinued at any time and, as appropriate, may be subject to geographic availability.